noseka1/openshift-auto-upi/README.md

 If you plan to use *filetranspiler* for creating ignition configs, follow the setup instructions at [Using filetranspiler with openshift-auto-upi](docs/filetranspiler.md)

-Complete the Help host setup with:
+Complete the Helper host setup with:

 ```
 $ yum install git